 Please let me put the record straight - crate training a puppy is not cruel.

 In fact, it's one of the best things you can do for him as there are many benefits of crate training as you will see if you follow the link.

-If after reading about the benefits you decide that crating is for you, (and I hope you do, but it's your choice) I recommend you first read the essential rules of crate training before you go on to learn how to crate train your pet.
+I recommend you read about the benefits and then decide for yourself.
+If you decide that crating is for you and your pup, (and I hope you do, but it's your choice) I recommend you first read the essential rules of crate training before you go on to learn how to crate train your pet.

-If you're thinking of crate training a dog (as opposed to a pup) the rules will be slightly different and it will probably take you a little longer as your dog will be set in his way - however, it is possible with a little patience and understanding.
+If you're thinking of crate training a dog (as opposed to a pup) the rules will be slightly different and it will probably take you a little longer as your dog may be a bit set in his ways - however, it is possible with a little patience and understanding.